5 Key Factors that Make an Accessible Home a Great Rental Property

 1. Single-Floor Layout

-Mobility is the most common disability among the elderly making disability-friendly rental properties in demand.
+Mobility is the most common disability among the elderly creating a demand for accessible rental properties.
 It is estimated that there will be 92 million seniors by 2060 according to the Census Bureau, a market that you can easily tap.

-A third of US housing can be modified to accommodate mobility problems, but at the moment, less than 5% of housing inventory is available for people with disabilities according to the US Department of Housing and Urban Development report.
+A third of U.S. Housing can be modified to accommodate mobility problems, but at the moment, less than 5% of housing inventory is available for people with disabilities according to a U.S. Department of Housing and Urban Development report.

 One of the most essential factors in an accessible home is its layout.
-A single-floor house is highly attractive for those with disabilities as it makes it easy to move about with a wheelchair, walking sticks, and other assistive devices.
-An open layout is also desirable for older people since there are fewer doors to deal with and at the same time, frees up space and gives an impression of vastness.
+A single-floor house is highly attractive for those with disabilities as it makes it easy to move about with a wheelchair, rollator, walker, cane and other assistive devices.
+An open layout is also desirable for older people since there are fewer doors to deal with and, at the same time, frees up space and gives an impression of vastness.